Steady state's last stand. Mini-bangs instead of one Big Bang. The data didn't cooperate.

 A revival of Steady State with oscillatory expansion and localized mini-bangs, attempting to accommodate post-1965 observations.

-Placeholder for a 3D visualisation of Steady State.
-The interactive scene will land in Phase 3.
+Looping ambient scene for Steady State.
 Bondi, Gold, and Hoyle proposed in 1948 that cosmology should obey a Perfect Cosmological Principle: the universe looks the same not only everywhere but at all times.
 To reconcile this with Hubble's expansion, they introduced continuous matter creation at a rate just sufficient to maintain constant average density.
 The model had no Big Bang, no hot early phase, no beginning.
 It was mathematically elegant, philosophically appealing, and made sharp empirical predictions that turned out to be false.

 Hoyle, Burbidge, and Narlikar's 1993 revival combined long-term expansion with oscillatory cycles and localized matter-creation events ('mini-bangs') in an attempt to preserve the eternal-universe spirit while accommodating the CMB and light element abundances.